papinlois/sw4/README.md

 - **VCI_DC.in**: This file contain input parameters or configuration settings for a specific aspect of the SW4 simulations.

-- **VancouverIsland.ppmod**: This file is pfile generated for ou problem which defines the materials in all point.
+- **VancouverIsland.ppmod**: This file is pfile generated for a problem which defines the materials in all point.

 - **map_test.py**: A script used for generating maps related to the seismic data.